cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Return: None

+### ```get_observation(self)```

+Method to wait for an observation from the environment.

+Parameters: None

+Return: *protobuf class instance* - The observation received.
+The class is specified as the Observation Space for the actor, found in `cogment.yaml` in the corresponding section `actor_classes:observation:space`.

+### ```get_all_observations(self)```

+Generator method to iterate over all observations as they are received (waiting for each in turn).

+Parameters: None

+Return: *generator of protobuf class instance* - A generator for the observations received.
+The protobuf class is specified as the Observation Space for the actor, found in `cogment.yaml` in the corresponding section `actor_classes:observation:space`.

+Return: *protobuf class instance* - The observation received.
+The class is specified as the Observation Space for the actor, found in `cogment.yaml` in the corresponding section `actor_classes:observation:space`.

 ### ```do_action(self, action)```

-Method to send actions to the environment and wait for the next observation.

-Parameters:

-- `action`: *protobuf class instance* - An instance of the action space class specified in corresponding section `actor_classes:action:space` of the `cogment.yaml` file.

-Return: - *protobuf class instance* - The first observation available from which to start the actor.
-The class is the Observation Space for the actor, found in `cogment.yaml` in the corresponding section `actor_classes:observation:space`.

-### ```do_action_nowait(self, action)```

 Method to send actions to the environment.